Update to Field Services due to COVID-19

 Conflict mitigation scenarios

-DeKalb County Animal Control Officers enforce County animal ordinances and fight animal cruelty.
-Animal Control Officers are available Monday-Friday, 8am - 6pm.
-Animal Service Officers are on duty or available for emergency responses 24/7.
+DeKalb County Animal Enforcement Services provides care, education, and protection services for animals in the fight against cruelty, while enforcing County ordinances.
+Animal Enforcement Officers are available Monday - Friday, 7:00am - 10:00pm.
+Animal Enforcement Officers are on duty or available for emergency responses 24/7.

-DeKalb County Animal Control Officers enforce the DeKalb County animal ordinance and state animal-related laws.
+DeKalb County Animal Enforcement Officers enforce the DeKalb County animal ordinance and state animal-related laws.
 Please call 404.294.2996 x2 to request field service.
-The cruelty hotline and web email are monitored Mon – Friday, 8:00am - 4:30pm.
-Office hours are from 8:30am – 5:00pm and you can call 404.294.2996 (2).
-After office hours, the Animal Services dispatch lines for service roll over to Emergency 911.
-If calling after office hours to report an emergency, you may need to hold the line until an emergency 911 dispatcher is available.
+The cruelty hotline and web email are monitored Monday – Friday, 8:00am - 4:30pm.
+Animal Enforcement dispatchers are available by phone Monday - Friday, 8:30am – 5:00pm at 404.294.2996 (ext.
+2).
+After hours, emergency calls will be routed to Emergency 911 for handling.
 Field service during normal hours of operation includes:

 - Stray animals; leash law violations